brettbits/colo-public/Xcode-UI-testing/README.md

         return false
     }

 The above example always chooses the "OK" button for the contacts authorization alert.
-If the UI interruption doesn't match the expected `alert.label`, no action is taken and false is returned.
+If the UI interruption doesn't match the expected `alert.label`, no action is taken and `false` is returned.
 The next step was to create a parameter for the button text, so either option could be selected as required for a particular test.
 So the UI interruption monitor was moved into its own function:

     func respondToContactsAlert(buttonText: String) {
         // UI interruption monitor code goes here
     }

-And the alert button tap changes from
+And the alert button tap changed from

     alert.buttons["OK"].tap()